 Set Up a Solid Scene

-Try to ensure a quiet filming environment, including using rooms away from external noise.
-If outside, try to avoid filming at noisy locations like busy sidewalks.
+Try to ensure a quiet environment, including using rooms away from external noise.
+If outside, try to avoid recording at noisy locations like busy sidewalks.
 And always look for well-lit scenes, whether inside or outdoors, avoiding both shadowed and overly bright areas alike.

 Get in the Narrative Flow